wadelau/wadelau.github.io/hanjst/hanjst-resource.md

 It is also necessary that replacements will be triggered in client-side when Hanjst attempts to load embedded templates which contains several lines of extra resources, e.g. images, CSS and JavaScript.

 This will be done by a global variable in Hanjst.
-The variable is so-called `viewdir` and it can be see as the relative or absol
+The variable is so-called `viewdir` and it can be see as the relative or absolute path for all resources that need to be loaded with current template.

 ### Scripts